Kavaeric/p700/codex/Railgun.md

 reliability issues caused by friction between rails and a solid armature.

 ### Core
-Ammunition for a railgun is known as **railgun cores**, and are composed of two primary layers:
+Railgun ammunition is known as **railgun cores**, although referring them to as **railgun rounds** is commonplace as well.
+They are composed of two primary layers:

 * An ablative layer that will turn into plasma upon contact with the rail.
 The plasma will act as an armature connecting the rails to the projectile.